**Editor’s note: It’s best to call or check the websites of each of these locations before going for current updates.

 Lover’s Leap Trail in Elora Gorge

-Elora Gorge doesn’t open until May 1st, but we had to mention it so it’s on your radar.
+Elora Gorge is a spot that should be on your radar.
 This place is definitely worth visiting, and hiking the trails gives you some amazing views and is more suitable for kids not yet old enough to go tubing in the Gorge.
 You’ll see great views of the Grand River, Irvine Creek, and the cove where the two intersect.
 Very cool limestone cliffs will spark some fairy tale creative thoughts, no doubt.

 Scanlon Creek – Bradford

 Scanlon Creek is a lovely Conservation Area near Bradford and represents some of Lake Simcoe Watershed’s finest features.
 Trails are short (the longest is 3 km) and offer boardwalks, lots of flora and fauna, and even a huge adventure playground.
 Lots of great eating options in Bradford, from Mexican fare to Portuguese custard tarts, make this an outing to remember.

 Oliver Creek Side Trail – Mansfield

 Maybe you spend a bit of time in Mansfield in the winter skiing.
 Well, this beautiful area can also be explored all year round!
 It’s a side trail off the Bruce Trail, so you can certainly go for longer, but the great loop described by the Ontario Nature Trails website results in a 2.8 km loop manageable for the kiddos and still encompasses amazing views of the Boyne River valley.

 This gorgeous area has not one but two waterfalls to check out.
 The kids will love them both, as well as the cool forest landscape of the gorge below.
 Be careful around those steep drops, though.
 Check out the plants and animals that are both rare and spectacularly diverse.

 Limehouse Conservation Area – Halton Hills